-Expenses and Financial Aid
+Expenses and Financial Aid >> >>

-- Financial Aid (p.
-33)
+- 35 Financial Aid Services

-- Tuition and Fees (p.
-34)
+- 37 Tuition and Fees

-- Tuition and Fee Refunds (p.
-37)
+- 40 Tuition and Fee Refunds

 Financial Aid

 The Fashion Institute of Technology attempts to remove financial barriers to college entrance by providing loans, limited scholarships, and part-time employment based on available funding for students with financial need.
 Students who are in a degree program and require financial aid of any kind must complete the Free Application for Federal Student Aid (FAFSA), designating FIT (code 002866) as a college choice.
 The FAFSA is the core application for all financial aid programs.
 Apply online at fafsa.ed.gov.
 International students are not eligible for financial aid from FIT.